JorgVervaet/Computer_Vision_Crosswalk_Detection/README.md

 ![alt text](./assets/results.png "Evaluation")

 ### Inference
 After we got our model with good training performances, we apply inference for image and videos.
-This model can predict good even on rainbow crosswalk, and also on the crosswalk with extra object on it.
+This model can predict well for crosswalk both in daytime and night time (with dark light).
+And it can also detect rainbow crosswalk, and the crosswalk with extra object on it, like a zebra on a crosswalk.

 Below are some examples.
 ![alt text](./assets/brussel.jpeg "Crosswalk in Brussel")